WASdev/slsa-maven-plugin/README.md

 ### Run the plugin

+Note: Versions prior to 4.0.0 have a minimum JDK level of JDK 8.
+4.0.0 and later will require JDK 11.

 The plugin runs as part of the `package` goal of the project.
 The plugin needs a builder ID, a URI, which has requirements that can be found at https://slsa.dev/spec/v1.0/provenance#builder.id.
 The command will therefore look something like:

 ```